nstoddard/webgl-wrapper/README.md

 Current features:

 * Programs, meshes, 2D textures, and basic support for framebuffers and renderbuffers
+* State caching to reduce the number of redundant OpenGL calls

 Features not yet implemented:

-* State caching, to reduce the number of redundant OpenGL calls
 * Deletion of OpenGL objects which are no longer used
 * An easier way to implement the `Vertex` and `Uniforms` traits
 * More usage examples